Meet the Team

 Brent Campos, M.S.

-I am the Northern Sierra Project Leader for Point Blue Conservation Science.
-I work on projects that monitor avian response to forest and riparian habitat management in the Sierra Nevada and California Cascades.
+I am the Northern Sierra Program Leader for Point Blue Conservation Science.
+I work on projects that use data on birds and vegetation to assess the ecological effects of forest and riparian habitat management in the Sierra Nevada and California Cascades.

-I was born, raised, and subsequently educated in California.
+I was born and raised in California.
 I received a B.S. in Wildlife, Fish, and Conservation Biology from the University of California, Davis.
-There my studies focused on aquatic ecology, but during my last year my passion for ornithology blossomed.
-Later I attended Humboldt State University for my M.S. research where I studied the habitat relationships of birds on Jamaican coffee farms with respect to the biological control of coffee pests.
+There my studies focused on aquatic ecology, but during my last year at Davis my passion for ornithology blossomed.
+Later I attended Humboldt State University for my Master's research where I studied the habitat relationships of birds on Jamaican coffee farms with respect to the biological control of coffee pests.

-Like many of our California birds, I "over-winter" at low elevation and migrate upslope for the spring and summer .
-The Northern Sierra is my home in spring and summer.
-In fall and winter, I split my time between Woodland and our Petaluma headquarters.
+I split my time between an office in Woodland and our Petaluma headquarters.
 When not working you can find me birding, fishing, gardening, hiking, or otherwise enjoying the great outdoors.